920232796/NestedFormer/README.md

 # NestedFormer

-NestedForm (MICCAI2022) is a multimodal segmentation model on 3D medical images.
+NestedFormer (MICCAI2022) is a multimodal segmentation model on 3D medical images.
 The features of different modalities are fused through tri-oriented self-attention and cross-attention.
 We also improve the Poolfromer structure (CVPR2022) as an efficient encoder.

 Read our paper https://arxiv.org/abs/2208.14876 on ArXiv for a formal introduction.